The Leica M11 is a surprisingly innovative rangefinder with 64GB internal storage

 Some M-series diehards may bemoan the ditching of the base plate or the M11's adoption of the controls seen on the Leica SL2 or Q2.
 But those fans probably already own an M-series camera, so Leica has been wise to add new features like a new 60MP full-frame sensor and, most notably, 64GB internal storage.

-On the other hand, the M11 still lacks some modern conveniences like in-body image stabilization and you'll have to be absolutely sure that you're happy with rangefinder focusing before shelling out this kind of money on a camera.
+On the other hand, the M11 still lacks several modern conveniences like in-body image stabilization, autofocus and video recording – and you'll have to be absolutely sure that you're happy with rangefinder focusing before shelling out this kind of money on a camera.
 For those with more typical budgets, alternatives like the Fujifilm X-Pro3 offer features like a hybrid optical/electronic viewfinder for a far smaller investment.

 But like a Porsche 911, It's fair to say that the Leica M11 lives in a world of its own – and if the build quality and shooting experience lives up to its predecessors, it stands a good chance of being another popular installment in a series that goes back almost 70 years.